Alpha for Prisons

 How do I get started?

-However, we know there are ways that churches can support prison ministries in this season.
 Get in touch with us at prisons@alphacanada.org to connect with our team.

 You can also sign up for an account on MyAlpha to preview some of the resources.